* Ukraine conflict continues; Russia seizes marine base

 "The issue remains contained for the time being, but Obama will try and garner support for more sanctions, which will ultimately shape our view of how things can end up looking," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
 "This remains at the forefront of what we're paying attention to."

-In the latest economic data, financial data firm Markit said its preliminary read on March U.S. manufacturing activity slowed after nearing a four-year high last month, but the rate of growth and the pace of hiring remained strong.
+In the latest snapshot of the U.S. economy, financial data firm Markit said its preliminary read on March manufacturing activity slowed after nearing a four-year high last month.
+Markit, however, said the rate of growth and the pace of hiring remained strong.

-NU Skin Enterprises Inc shares soared about 19.1 percent to $89.34 on heavy volume.
-Earlier, China fined the company more than $500,000 for illegal product sales and misleading local consumers, China's State Administration for Industry & Commerce said in a statement on its website.
-NU Skin last week said it expected a fine.
+NU Skin Enterprises Inc soared 18 percent to $88.54 on heavy volume.
+China fined the company $540,000 for illegal product sales and misleading local consumers, a smaller fine than expected.